vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

 corrected for by the method.
 Strong apodization can reduce any remaining artifacts, but broaden the effective lineshape.

 **Traff** – developed by Jerry Matson and Lana Kaiser.
+Based on (Daniel
+D. Traficante, Masoumeh Rajabzadeh.
+Optimum window function for sensitivity enhancement of NMR signals.
+Concepts in Magnetic Resonance, 12(2): p83-101, 2000). (from Karl) The idea is to enhance S/N without sacrificing resolution - works great if the lines are Lorentzian, ergo preprocessing via reference deconvolution.
 Similar to the QUECC method, however it determines the cross-over point automatically based on an estimate of signal T2 decay.
-Also, a Traff filter is applied to the data after the reference signal has been deconvolved in order to restore a Gaussian lineshape.
+Also, a Traf filter is applied to the data after the reference signal has been deconvolved in order to restore a Gaussian lineshape.
 Typically, no additional apodization is necessary.

 ### 5.5 Signal Filtering Control